ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 out the correlations of them, if the correlation match the network incident rules, network incident will be identified, and reported to the client.
 If the network incident is repeated many times, the problem needs to be raised.
-Service impact analysis SHOULD be performed if a network incident is identified, and the content of network incident SHOULD be updated if impacted network services are detected.
+Service impact assessment SHOULD be performed if a network incident is identified, and the content of network incident SHOULD be updated if impacted network services are detected.